blockwell-ai/docs/docs/wallet/getting-started-web.md

 currently, you'll need to refresh the page to see the balance updated.

 ::: tip
-Your account is the same for all Blockwell-QR apps, so you can also log in to the [Android App](./getting-started-android.md) with the same email and password.
+Your account is the same for all Blockwell Wallet apps, so you can also log in to the [Android App](./getting-started-android.md) with the same email and password.
 :::

 ## 2. Scan a QR Code

-You can now start using the Blockwell-QR Codes.
+You can now start using the Blockwell Wallet Codes.
 Let's start with a simple one, here's a QR Code that lets you transfer Food Coins:

 <Qr code="o53qvm">Send Food Coins</Qr>